AlessioTonioni/darknet/README.md

 For questions or issues please use the [Google Group](https://groups.google.com/forum/#!forum/darknet).

 #About This Fork#
-This Fork allows to have an asymmetric grid in the final detection layer of yolo.
+This Fork allows to:
+- have an asymmetric grid in the final detection layer of yolo.
-Plus added some utility options like: saving output of yolo demo to file and passing training directory from command line.
+- saving output of yolo demo to file.
+- passing training directory from command line.
+- improved yolo recall test code.
+- added yolo support for 4 channels png image.